muratk3n/thirdwave/en/README.md

 # Tweets

-"Big Pharma Is Fighting to Deny Canadians Access to Treatment...
+Jacobin: "Big Pharma Is Fighting to Deny Canadians Access to Treatment...
 The vast majority of Canadians want a national pharmacare program, but right-wing think tanks and corporate lobbyists are battling to obstruct it"

 [Link](https://jacobinmag.com/2021/01/big-pharma-access-to-treatment-canada/)